qinguorui2001/tp/docs/UserGuide.md

 #### Giving an assignment to all students in a module: `giveall`

-Gives an assignment with a deadline to all students in the specified module .
+Gives an assignment to all students in the specified module .

 Format: `giveall m/MODULE d/DESCRIPTION by/ d/M/yyyy [,HHmm]`